kcaisley/frida/docs/adc_simulation_plan.md

 Save the external ADC signals, internal clocks and nodes, comparator nodes, CDAC nodes, and signed current waveforms for all three supply sources.
-Use Spectre transient noise from 1 Hz to 25 GHz with seed 1 for production campaigns.
+Use Spectre transient noise from the lowest frequency represented by each finite transient, `1 / tstop`, to 25 GHz with seed 1 for production campaigns.
+This is the effective lower limit Spectre otherwise applies automatically.
+Use seed 1 for deterministic campaign reproduction.

 Each target creates its own timestamped directory beneath: